 School's out, sofa's in.
 Teachers share their favourite education films and books

-Our latest NQT surgery looked at how new teachers can spend the summer holidays wisely – with the overwhelming advice being to relax, recuperate and not think about work.
+One of our NQT surgeries looked at how new teachers can spend the holidays wisely – with the overwhelming advice being to relax, recuperate and not think about work.

 We know that's easier said than done, however.
 But rather than taking on mountains of planning or crafting intricately annotated seating plans (which you'll almost definitely have to change anyway), you can get your fill of teaching-related activity from books and films.